• Organised by Rural Pact

 • Online

-This Good Practice Webinar will explore successful initiatives that support the transfer, creation and development of rural businesses beyond agriculture, and examine how older generations can contribute through mentorship, knowledge transfer, and business succession.
-It will showcase policy measures and practical examples that enhance the attractiveness of rural areas, support intergenerational collaboration and strengthen local economies.
+This Good Practice Webinar explored successful initiatives that support the transfer, creation and development of rural businesses beyond agriculture, and examined how older generations can contribute through mentorship, knowledge transfer, and business succession.
+It showcased policy measures and practical examples that enhance the attractiveness of rural areas, support intergenerational collaboration and strengthen local economies.

 Objectives